- Get Involved

 Jeremy Corbyn is Labour MP for Islington North and campaigns for human rights and justice.
 He is tireless in his support for Palestine, visiting Palestine with Parliamentary delegations, arranging meetings with MPs, and urging the government to take action to redress the injustices done to the Palestinians.
 He was a signatory to the 2002 Cairo Declaration (against the Iraq War, and for solidarity with Palestine) and regularly speaks at rallies.

+Bob Crow sadly died on 11 March 2014.
 General Secretary of the RMT union after the merger of the NUR and NUS in 1990, Bob Crow was elected by a large majority of the RMT membership as General Secretary in 2002.
-A tough defender of workers’ rights and of the international union movement, he is a staunch supporter of the Palestinians and has been a patron of PSC for a number of years.
+A tough defender of workers’ rights and of the international union movement, he was a staunch supporter of the Palestinians and has been a patron of PSC for a number of years.

 Internationally acclaimed writer and historian of the Middle East and India, winner of many prestigious prizes for his books and documentaries for radio and TV, he is Honorary Doctor of Letters at St Andrews University for ‘services to literature and international relations, to broadcasting and understanding’.
 In ‘From the Holy Mountain’, he wrote of his visit to a Palestinian village dominated by an Israeli settlement.